EllarBooher/Syzygy/README.md

 ## Requirements

 This project was developed in Visual Studio Community 2022 on Windows 11.
-It has been compiled with both MSVC and Clang (specifically `clang-cl`) via VS integration.
+It has been compiled with both MSVC (`cl.exe`) and Clang (`clang-cl.exe`) via VS integration.

 For now, only Windows is known to be supported.

-Requires CMake 3.28 or higher, and probably a version of Visual Studio that has CMake support.
+Requires CMake 3.28 or higher.

 Running the engine currently requires a GPU with drivers that support Vulkan 1.3 and the device extensions such as `VK_EXT_shader_object` and others.
 Note, this fact seems to stop RenderDoc from working.
 NSight complains about the newer extensions, but seems to still mostly work.